cloud-elements/devportal/docs/guides/account-user-mgmt/account-management.md

 3. Complete the required fields.
 4. Click **Create**.

 After you create a user, they do not receive any notification.
 This is because many users do not need to access Cloud Elements directly.
-If the new user needs to access Cloud Elements, either provide them with the password that you entered or encourage them to reset their password.
+If the new user needs to access Cloud Elements, either give them the password that you entered or encourage them to reset their password.

 ## Change an Account Name or Description